 In writing Panoramic Doors LET had used their lazy programming techniques and tricks, as usual, to just add more code to the existing code, they’d been doing this since their very first replacement operating system.
 Instead of writing the new version from scratch they just take the old code and add more lines to incorporate the new capabilities, thus making the kernel and the system bigger.

-This process wasn't efficient and required the system to use more and more resources with each new release.
-Conversely, Penguin did a rewrite every time they made significant changes to their code, keeping it tight and effective in resource use; it was this waste of resources by Doors that made Penguin look so good, because it left so much more of the resources for use by the applications.
+This process wasn’t efficient and it required the system to use more and more resources with each new release.
+Conversely, Penguin did a rewrite every time they made significant changes to their code, keeping it tight and effective in resource use; it was this waste of resources by Doors that made Penguin look so good, because it left so much more of the system resources for use by the applications.

 Another adverse aspect was the way the staff added new code, it was rare for them to add a few lines to existing routines.
-Their normal way left the old routine or routines in place and they just inserted a new routine in with a new name and a new line of code directing the system to the new routine.
+Their normal way left the old routine or routines in place while they just inserted a new routine in with a new name and a new line of code directing the system to the new routine.
 This had the result of leaving all the old security holes and faulty code in place.
-In the past, instead of rewriting code to remove security holes the LET coders just wrote extra code to make it harder for an external source to access the core aspects of the software.
-Even so, they also spent a lot of time writing back-doors to allow their other application software quick and easy access to the core functions by going past the security check points.
+In the past, instead of rewriting code to remove security holes, the LET coders just wrote extra code to make it harder for an external source to access the core aspects of the software.
+Even so, they also spent a lot of time writing new back-doors to allow their other application software quick and easy access to the core functions by going past the security check points.
 When hackers found these back-doors they just made minor changes in the access point from the application instead of improving the security of the operating system kernel.
 This meant the whole Doors operating system had security holes all over it, and they were all there ready for use by someone who could find their current location.
 LET firmly believed in security by obscurity, not security by access control approval.
 And the TROLLs made full use of this almost non-existent security system.